REQUEST FOR EXPRESSIONS OF INTEREST

-- The team must comprise key personnel holding a Master’s Degree in Public Finance Qualifications and experience in Public Finance or other related fields, with knowledge of disaster risk management and finance principles.
+- A Master’s Degree in Public Finance Qualifications and experience in Public Finance or other related fields, with knowledge of disaster risk management and finance principles.

-- Key personnel must have between 5-10 years’ experience consulting/advising in multilateral organizations or international NGO's working on disaster risk finance and fiscal resilience.
+- Between 5-10 years’ experience consulting/advising in multilateral organizations or international NGO's working on disaster risk finance and fiscal resilience.

-- Key personnel must have minimum of 3-5 years of designing and implementing DRM and fiscal resilience plans in the Central America regional.
+- A minimum of 3-5 years of designing and implementing DRM and fiscal resilience plans in the Central America regional.